 Groundwater sampling associated with the Highway 96 Site has been conducted since 1986.
-A total of 62 rounds of groundwater sampling have been conducted at on-Site monitoring wells, off-Site monitoring wells, and residential wells.
+A total of 66 rounds of groundwater sampling have been conducted at on-Site monitoring wells, off-Site monitoring wells, and residential wells.
 A summary of historic groundwater sampling events is provided in Table 4.1.

-Groundwater sampling events conducted during 2009 are summarized in the following paragraphs.
+Groundwater sampling events conducted during 2011 are summarized in the following paragraphs.

-April 2009 - Residential Well Sampling Event
+April 2011 - Residential Well Sampling Event

-During the period from April 20, 2009 through April 28, 2009, 30 residential wells were sampled in accordance with the long-term monitoring program outlined in CRA's Feasibility Study Report (dated July 26, 2007) and approved by MPCA on November 7, 2007.
-A complete description of the April 2009 residential well sampling event and the associated analytical results were previously submitted to MPCA in CRA's "April 2009 Residential Well Data Report", dated June 4, 2009.
+During the period from April 26 - 27, 2011, 28 residential wells were sampled in general accordance with the long-term monitoring program outlined in CRA's Feasibility Study Report (dated July 26, 2007 and approved by the Minnesota Pollution Control Agency (MPCA) on November 7, 2007) and as proposed in CRA's letter to MPCA dated April 11, 2011.
+A complete description of the April 2011 residential well sampling event and the associated analytical results was previously submitted to MPCA in CRA's "April 2011 Residential Well Data Report", dated July 11, 2011.

-October 2009 - Residential Well Sampling Event
+October 2011 - Residential Well Sampling Event

-During the period from October 5, 2009 through October 9, 2009, 76 residential wells were sampled as part of the long-term monitoring program outlined in CRA's Feasibility Study Report (dated July 26, 2007) and approved by MPCA on November 7, 2007.
-A complete description of the October 2009 residential well sampling event and the associated analytical results were previously submitted to MPCA in CRA's "October 2009 Residential Well Data Report", dated December 22, 2009.
+During the period from October 3 - 6, 2011, 66 residential wells were sampled in general accordance with the long-term monitoring program outlined in CRA's Feasibility Study Report (dated July 26, 2007 and approved by the Minnesota Pollution Control Agency (MPCA) on November 7, 2007) and as proposed in CRA's letter to MPCA dated September 15, 2011.
+A complete description of the October 2011 residential well sampling event and the associated analytical results was previously submitted to MPCA in CRA's "October 2011 Residential Well Data Report", dated January 4, 2012.

-October 2009 - Annual Monitoring Well Sampling Event
+October 2011- Annual Monitoring Well Sampling Event

-During the period from October 14, 2009 through October 29, 2009, on-Site and off-Site monitoring wells and the four converted residential monitoring wells were sampled as part of the Routine Annual Monitoring Well Sampling Program.
-A technical memo that summarizes the October 2009 Annual Monitoring Well Sampling Event is presented in Appendix C.
+During the period from October 10 - 14, 2011, on-Site and off-Site monitoring wells and the four converted residential monitoring wells were sampled as part of the Routine Annual Monitoring Well Sampling Program.
+A technical memo that summarizes the October 2011 Annual Monitoring Well Sampling Event is presented in Appendix C.